starknet-io/starknet-website/README.md

 # Welcome to starknet.io 👋

 This is the official repository for [starknet.io](https://starknet.io).
-The website is built using a modern tech stack, and we encourage community contributions to both the codebase and translations.
+The website is built using a modern tech stack, and we encourage community contributions to the codebase, content and translations.

 Features
 ----------